rahul-gharat/dronahq-docs/docs/reference/controls/speech-recognition.md

 ## Control Outputs

-The outputs from the SpeechRecognition Control, represented by the placeholder `{{speechrecognition}}`, can be referenced in other controls, data queries, or JavaScript functions using the control's unique name.
+The outputs from the Speech Recognition Control, represented by the placeholder `{{speechrecognition}}`, can be referenced in other controls, data queries, or JavaScript functions using the control's unique name.

 | Output            | Description                                                                                   |
 |-------------------|-----------------------------------------------------------------------------------------------|